 The programme is delivered by a team of specialists including veterinary surgeons, veterinary nurses, animal scientists and zoologists, all of whom have practical industry experience.

 Assessment is via assignments, completion of an online nursing progress log and written and practical examinations.
 All assessment requirements included in the programme must be fulfilled to graduate and then register as a veterinary nurse.

 Possible Progression (subject to availability)

-– BSc (Hons) Animal Behaviour & Welfare final year at Plymouth University
+– BSc (Hons) Animal Behaviour & Welfare (entry at Level 5) at Plymouth University

 – Registered Veterinary Nurse